cognitive-robotics-course/lynxmotion_al5d_description/README.md

 You can then run the visualization by issuing the command `roslaunch lynxmotion_description al5d.launch` from your terminal.
 This will open an RViz window with the robot.
 Beside the Rviz window, a small window identifable by a question mark in the launch bar will also appear.
 There you will see the different joints of the robot and play around to move the robot to different places.

+### Note
+A camera has been added to the model and is supposed to be at the center of the blue board in the visualization.
+But no resource is available to verify the proper working of the camera in Rviz.
+Any suggestion on this is very welcome.